Grace Family Church is a Little Different!

 The instruction of discipleship is present in the Old Testament, but it also is reinforced in the New Testament in Ephesians 6.
 When describing how a man is to live by the Spirit, Paul tells fathers they are responsible for the training and teaching of their children (Ephesians 6:4).
 Additionally, the words of Jesus in Luke 6:40 demonstrate that children will become like their teachers.
 If the parents don’t teach their children, then the parents are putting at risk their ability to raise their children with a specific world view.
 Whoever is teaching and influencing their children will be the ones whom the children emulate.
 So, if Christian fathers expect to obey Ephesians 6:4, then they must remain the primary influence in their children’s lives.
 Influence with a child is gained by spending time with them, and sending children away for education marginalizes the impact a parent can have.

 All of this is to say that Grace Family Church recognizes the link between family unity and the successful discipleship of the next generation.
-In order to preserve the unity of the family, we program our church in a manner that keeps our families together.
+In order to preserve the unity of the family, we structure our church to keep the family together.
 We believe that providing a large number of competing activities that are targeted towards specific family members will contribute to a weakening of the unity of our member families.
 This weakening contributes to a degrading of parental influence in the lives of the children.
-By keeping our programming simple and family focused, we have found that families are strengthened and discipleship is nurtured.
+By keeping our structure simple and family focused, we have found that families are strengthened and discipleship is nurtured.

 Even though we understand that we are Christ’s church, our approach to church has been termed “Family Integrated” which is why we call ourselves a Family Integrated Church.